The other morning I mentioned writing this article to a barista, who, based on his hipster demeanor, I (mis)judged would be all over the topic of:

 Alternate Day Fasting

 Eat for a day.
 Fast for a day.
 Eat for a day.
-So on & so forth.
+So on and so forth.

 An easy pattern to remember, yet one of the harder schedules to follow for a couple reasons: